james-s-w-clark/james-s-w-clark.github.io/content/garden/disney-what-i-done/index.md

 - For real-time knowledge sharing, encourage various people to take tickets on the work.
 Pair with them for smooth KT
 - In refinement, it can be great to call out a ticket as a pairing ticket - a "🍐" emoji in the title is a nice reminder that some felt they had something new to learn from it

+I also wrote a popular internal blog post for our organisation about how to use [`k9s`](https://k9scli.io/), with specific instructions for a frictionless walk-through.